Elderly Man Killed in Las Vegas DUI Crash

 An 82-year-old man was killed and his wife was seriously injured in a Las Vegas car accident involving a driver who was reportedly under the influence.
 According to a KTNV news report, the DUI crash occurred at Charleston and Jones in Las Vegas.
 The elderly couple was making a left turn in a Lincoln Towncar when a 29-year-old man drove his car through a red light and struck their vehicle.

-Drivers who violate Nevada Statute 484.278 by running a red light may be held liable for the injuries and damages they cause in addition to facing a citation for the traffic violation.
+Drivers who violate Nevada law by running a red light may be held liable for injuries and damages they cause in addition to facing a citation for the traffic violation.

 Driving under the influence is also a serious problem in Las Vegas.
-The National Highway Traffic Safety Administration (NHTSA), reported that 28 percent of all fatal Nevada car accidents in the year 2009 involved a driver who was under the influence.
-It is illegal under Nevada law to operate a motor vehicle under the influence of alcohol and/or drugs, which includes prescription drugs.
+The National Highway Traffic Safety Administration (NHTSA), reported that 28 percent of all fatal Nevada car accidents in the year 2009 involved driver crashes who were under the influence.
+It is illegal under Nevada law to operate a motor vehicle under thttp://Drunk Driving | NHTSA. (n.d.).
+NHTSA. https://www.nhtsa.gov/risky-driving/drunk-drivinghe influence of alcohol and/or drugs, which includes prescription drugs.

-Anyone who has suffered an injury in a Nevada DUI crash may seek financial compensation by filing a personal injury claim against the at-fault driver.
+Anyone who has suffered an injury in a Nevada DUI deadly crash may seek financial compensation by filing a personal injury claim against the at-fault driver.
 Families who have lost a loved one because of the actions of an impaired driver may seek compensation for their loss by filing a wrongful death claim in a fatal car crash.